Robert Stone (wrestler)

 Robert Strauss (born October 1, 1983) is an American professional wrestler and manager.
-He is signed to WWE, where he is a producer, the on-screen assistant to the NXT general manager Ava, and a color commentator for the Evolve brand under the ring names Robert Stone (as a commentator) and Mr. Stone (as the assistant to the NXT general manager Ava).
-He also makes appearances for partner promotion TNA Wrestling, where he serves as the Overseer of the Director of Authority under the name Sheriff Stone.
-In TNA, he previously performed under the ring name Robbie E, where he was a former two-time TNA World Tag Team Champion as part of The BroMans with Jessie Godderz, while also being a former one-time TNA Television Champion and TNA X Division Champion.
+He is signed to WWE, where he is a producer and the on-screen NXT general manager under the ring name Robert Stone.
+He also makes appearances for partner promotion Total Nonstop Action Wrestling (TNA), where he served as the former manager of The Diamond Collective (Tessa Blanchard, Victoria Crawford, and Mila Moore).
+In TNA, he previously performed under the ring name Robbie E, where he was a former two-time TNA World Tag Team Champion as part of The BroMans with Jessie Godderz, while also being a former one-time TNA Television Champion and TNA X Division Champion; he also temporarily served as the Overseer to the Director of Authority under the name Sheriff Stone.

-Strauss has also competed in Northeastern and Mid-Atlantic independent promotions under the ring name Rob Eckos, including Chaotic Wrestling, the East Coast Wrestling Association, Hardway Wrestling, Jersey All Pro Wrestling, the National Wrestling Alliance, Pro-Pain Pro Wrestling and Mikey Whipwreck's New York Wrestling Connection.
+Strauss has also competed in Northeastern and Mid-Atlantic independent promotions under the ring name Rob Eckos, including Chaotic Wrestling, the East Coast Wrestling Association (ECWA), Hardway Wrestling, Jersey All Pro Wrestling (JAPW), the National Wrestling Alliance (NWA), Pro-Pain Pro Wrestling and Mikey Whipwreck's New York Wrestling Connection (NYWC).

-Professional wrestling career

-Early life and career
+Early life

 Strauss began watching professional wrestling at the age of 4 and was a fan of The Ultimate Warrior, Sting and Shawn Michaels.
 He knew he wanted to become a professional wrestler while at John F. Kennedy Memorial High School in his hometown of Woodbridge Township, New Jersey, even though he was skinny at 160 lb.
 He saw his first live event at a local wrestling show in Woodbridge Township, headlined by "Iron" Mike Sharpe and later became interested in becoming a professional wrestler.

+Professional wrestling career

+Independent circuit (2000–2015)

 When he turned 16, Strauss began training at Kevin Knight's Camp IWF in Woodland Park, New Jersey, where he practiced regular drills and exercises for four months until his debut against Chad Warwick on October 1, 2000.
 For a few short years, he taught at Woodbridge High School as a physical education teacher.

-Independent circuit (2001–2015)

 Strauss spent his early career in the Independent Wrestling Federation (IWF), a local promotion based in Woodland Park, New Jersey, performing under the name Rob Eckos.
 In January 2002, Eckos was one of several independent wrestlers to star in a commercial for the 2002 Royal Rumble.
 Eckos also made three appearances for Total Nonstop Action Wrestling (TNA) on their secondary Xplosion television show, losing to Josh Daniels on May 21, 2003, Norman Smiley on August 6, 2003, and to Team Canada (Eric Young and Johnny Devine) in a tag team match, where he teamed with Damian Adams, on July 4, 2004.
 A participant in the 2007 Super 8 Tournament, he defeated Billy Bax in the opening round before losing to Sonjay Dutt in the semi-finals in Newark on November 10.
 He later lost to Billy Bax in a rematch on December 1, 2007.